 Disabled Vehicles.
-Drivers changing a tire or fixing an engine often do not pay attention to the dangers of roadway traffic.
+Drivers changing a tire or fixing an engine often do not pay attention to the danger that roadway traffic is to them.
 They are often careless.
-Jacked-up wheels or raised hoods are hazard clues.
+Jacked up wheels or raised hoods are hazard clues.

 Accidents.
 Accidents are particularly hazardous.
 People involved in the accident may not look for traffic.
 Passing drivers tend to look at the accident.
 People often run across the road without looking.
 Vehicles may slow or stop suddenly.